IBIC/ibic-cfncluster/README.md

 Both do fundamentally the same thing, but just go about it slightly different ways on the backend.
 You can use whichever you are more comfortable with.

-Each takes two arguments:
+Each takes two arguments and a switch:

- + The length of time (in hours) it takes to complete a pipeline on a single brain, on a neuron-class machine or equivalent.
+ + The length of time (in hours) you expect your job to take on the appropriate instance class (m4/c4 vs. g2).
  + The number of jobs (brains) you have.
+ + Whether to use GPU instances or not.

 More information about each program can be found in their respective READMEs, but basic usage is also documented here.